A Message from Dr. Diana Driscoll, Optometrist and Clinical Director of POTS Care

 POTS stands for “Postural Orthostatic Tachycardia Syndrome.”
 That means, roughly, “when you stand up, your heart beats rapidly until you sit down again.”

-We have been treating post-COVID POTS patients for the last six months.
-We have also been treating post-viral POTS since our company’s inception over six years ago.
+We have been treating post-COVID POTS patients for the last two years We have also been treating post-viral POTS since our company’s inception over eight years ago.
 These patients truly suffer!
 They need to be identified, evaluated, and treated properly.